WSOP NJ Promo Code is 25FREE – $1,050 Bonus

 The greatest prize in poker is to win the annual World Series of Poker (WSOP) Main Event.
-Along with around $10 million in first-prize money comes a WSOP bracelet, a poker status symbol without peer.
+Along with around $10 million in first-prize money comes a WSOP bracelet, a poker status symbol without peers.

 Nevada launched first, but the New Jersey WSOP online poker room is the jewel in the crown.